This is some text inside of a div block.

 "One of the first things I do when I come across a new product is check out the changelog," says Ollie.
 "And I know lots of people who, when looking for a new role — especially on a really product-focused team — will immediately check the release notes for the product to get a sense of the company and its approach to craft."

-"The absence of release notes doesn't mean that like a team doesn't ship quickly and isn't an amazing team, but a great changelog is low-hanging fruit in terms of evidencing these things externally."
+"The absence of release notes doesn't mean that like a team doesn't ship quickly and isn't an amazing team, but a great changelog is a really simple way to evidence these things externally."

 Changelog vs release notes